-A very happy new year, dear readers!
-I hope that your New Year’s celebrations have fewer fireworks than mine will likely have this evening.
+A very happy new year, dear reader’s!
+I hope that your New Year’s celebrations have less fireworks than mine will likely have this evening.
 Thankfully it was a very uneventful trip back to Amsterdam, I did a lot of reading.
-The last few days in DC were quite busy with T=trying to see friends, and not being very successful as I was spending a lot of time with my dad and my sister.
+The last few days in DC We are quite busy with Trying to see friends, and not being very successful as I was spending a lot of time with my dad and my sister.

 Christmas this year was quiet.
 It was an intimate celebration with several family members and numbered only 13 people.
 Which for a Greek family is unusual.
 We usually number at least double that if not triple.
 After Christmas, things started to heat up significantly.
-And I mean that literally.
-The heater and boiler In my apartment in Amsterdam quit working.
-Luckily friends of mine were in the apartment and let me know so that I was able to get my landlord involved.
-But it was not very fun coming back to an apartment that has no heat or hot water as yet.
-It’ll be lots of blankets, a space heater, and showers at my neighbors until it is fixed.
+In the first place I had to deal with the heater and boiler In my apartment in Amsterdam as they quit working.
+Luckily friends of mine were in the apartment and let me know so that I was able to get my landlord involved and ultimately get it fixed.
+As my friend said “At least you’ll come home to a warm house”.
+And she’s right.
+But I may also come back to a very high Utility bill.

-That’s all she wrote for this Inkreadable installment. installment.
+That’s all she wrote for this incredible installment.
 But stay tuned.
 As always, there is more to come.